FeatureBaseDB/featurebase/docs/query-language.md

 **Examples:**

 In our source data, commitactivity was counted over the last year.
-The following Range query returns all repositories having more than 100 commits.
+The following greater-than (GT) Range query returns all repositories having more than 100 commits.

 ```
 Range(frame="stats", commitactivity > 100)